 Meghan Keelan is the Bow Valley SPCA's Adoption Centre Manager.
 She joined in July 2018 as the Administrator and changed over in December 2018.

 Before working at the Bow Valley SPCA, Meghan worked for an outdoor kids program called Forest Play that connects youth with nature and teaches them about the local flora and fauna of the Rockies.
 Meghan has a Biology Degree and has volunteered and worked with animals or environmental groups since she was young.

 In her free time she enjoys hiking, climbing, painting and being active in the outdoors.

-Daisy Hilchey joined the Bow Valley SPCA in June 2020 as an Animal Care Attendant, and in September 2020 took on an additional role managing social media and events.
+Daisy Hilchey joined the Bow Valley SPCA in June 2020 as an Animal Care Attendant, and in September 2020 took on an additional role as Administrator, managing social media and events.

 Before working at the Bow Valley SPCA, she graduated from the University of Alberta with a BSc in Animal Health, and worked as a Vet Tech Assistant at a veterinary clinic.
 She has a passion for reducing fear and stress in animals, and did undergraduate research in this area of companion animal behaviour.

 In her free time Daisy enjoys spending time outdoors, reading, and of course snuggling with her four-legged (and zero-legged) friends; Gremlin the cat (a BVSPCA alumni), Nagini the snake, and Fluffy the crested gecko.

 Joseph has been a board member since 2007 and has served as Communications Chair as well as Vice-President, and Chairperson of Funding Development.
 He currently works as a Funding and Development Advisor.
 Maggie (miniature poodle resting in his lap), is 7 years old.
 Joseph got her when she was 8 weeks old.
 Clearly the queen of the household.